ManageIQ/manageiq-documentation/managing_providers/_topics/automation_management_providers.md

 # Automation Management Providers

-In {{ site.data.product.title }}, an automation management provider is a management tool that integrates with {{ site.data.product.title_short }} to simplify automation operations for your resources.
-This chapter describes the automation management providers that you can use with {{ site.data.product.title }}, and how to work with them.
+In {{ site.data.product.title_short }}, an automation management provider is a management tool that integrates with {{ site.data.product.title_short }} to simplify automation operations for your resources.
+This chapter describes the automation management providers that you can use with {{ site.data.product.title_short }}, and how to work with them.

-{{ site.data.product.title }} provides automation management features through the
+{{ site.data.product.title_short }} provides automation management features through the
 following:

 **Automate** enables real-time, bi-directional process integration.
 This